nodsup-halnux/Advanced-Hoon/Agent_Wrappers/readme.md

   [cards this]
 ```

 `(on-poke:ag mark vase)` is calling the %echo agent's on-poke arm!
+Remember that `agent` was our %echo input, pinned to the sample of the dbug door!
 This is how our call passes thorugh.
 The D.E `ag` pegs the agent (which is a door) and composes it with the given bowl from Gall, and this allows direct access to our `%echo` agent core.
 So this is how we can invoke the `%echo` app's arms.

 Lets look at another example (a simpler one): The on-agent arm.